Alexisdm1985/put-fetchAPI/README.md

 # Client-server comunication with fetch api

-This is a excercise that send data from a form to the server with express, and print de responsoe on the client console
+This is a excercise that send data from a form to the server with express, and print de response on the client console

 ***